Carbohydrates and Blood Sugar

 include snacks in your meal plan, don’t forget to count the carbohydrates!

-registered trademarks of Amylin Pharmaceuticals, Inc. Humalog® and
+are registered trademarks of Amylin Pharmaceuticals, Inc. Humalog®

-Humulin® are registered trademarks and KwikPen™ is a trademark of Eli
+and Humulin® are registered trademarks and KwikPen™ is a trademark

-Lilly and Company.
-Apidra®, Lantus®, and SoloSTAR® are registered trademarks
+of Eli Lilly and Company.
+Apidra®, Lantus®, and SoloSTAR®

 Bydureon™ es una marca, y Byetta® y Symlin® son marcas registradas